kgateway-dev/kgateway.io/content/docs/observability/_index.md

 Metrics are essential to gain insight into the health and performance of your gateway proxies.
 [OpenTelemetry](https://opentelemetry.io/) is a flexible open source framework that provides a set of APIs, libraries, and instrumentation to help capture and export telemetry data, such as metrics.
 The framework can also be used to collect traces and logs from your apps.
 Then, you can use observability tools, such as Grafana or Prometheus, to visualize your metrics so that you can analyze the health of your gateway and troubleshoot issues more easily.

-In this guide, you deploy an OpenTelemetry collector that scapes metrics from the Gloo Gateway proxies in the data plane, the Gloo Gateway pods in the control plane, and the external auth and rate limiting add-ons.
+In this guide, you deploy an OpenTelemetry collector that scapes metrics from the {{< reuse "docs/snippets/product-name.md" >}} proxies in the data plane, the {{< reuse "docs/snippets/product-name.md" >}} pods in the control plane, and the external auth and rate limiting add-ons.
 The metrics that are collected by the OpenTelemetry collector are exposed in Prometheus format.
 To visualize these metrics, you also deploy a Grafana instance that scrapes the metrics from the OpenTelemetry collector.

 {{% callout type="info" %}}
 If you do not want to deploy an OpenTelemetry collector and Grafana, you can quickly see the raw Prometheus metrics that are automatically exposed on the gateway proxy by accessing the Prometheus metrics on your gateway.